e. Set up Compute Environment

 - Under Compute environment configuration, choose Managed for Compute environment type.
 This option allows AWS Batch manage the automatic scaling of EC2 resources for you.

 - Leave the default value of 0 for Minimum vCPUs.
+This allows your environment to scale down to zero instances when there are no jobs to run.

-- Select BEST_FIT for Allocation strategy
+- Select BEST_FIT_PROGRESSIVE for Allocation strategy

 - Select all the subnets.